- Home

 - Diabetes UK – helpful information and advice regarding the connection between diabetes and sight loss.

-If you’d like to connect with other people living with a visual impairment, there are various voluntary organisations that support people with sight problems.
+If you’d like to connect with other people living with a visual impairment, various voluntary organisations support people with sight problems.
 Having some help can be a huge factor in managing the emotional impact of vision loss.
-You can search for local support organisations by postcode on the Visionary website.
+You can search for local support organisations by postcode on Visionary’s website.

-The NHS website also has plenty of valuable information on how to cope with vision loss.
+The NHS website also has valuable information on coping with vision loss.

 Final thoughts…

-What are your experiences of age-related vision problems?
+Do you have any experiences that you’d like to share?
 We’d be interested to hear from you in the comments below.

 * Links with an * by them are affiliate links which help Rest Less stay free to use as they can result in a payment or benefit to us.
 You can read more on how we make money here.